zmilles/MiraclePill/README.md

 # MiraclePill
-Basic App that allows users to fill out information and submit a request
+A basic app that allows users to fill out information and submit a request